michaelfecher/arch-vagrant-with-cntlm/README.md

 If a lot of developers in a department or company want or will have to use Linux in VM, this approach will save a lot of time.

 # Prerequisites
-Ok, it's not as pain free as someone has expected.
+Ok, it's not as pain free as someone may expected.
 Of course you will need some temporary admin rights on Windows or at least someone who can do that for you for installing the following stuff.
 ## Git (Optional)
 If you don't have access to git, then get yourself a portable version of [GitEye](https://www.collab.net/downloads/giteye).